-Fortunately, surfactant is now artificially produced and can be given to babies if doctors suspect they are not yet making surfactant on their own.
-Most of these babies also need extra oxygen and support from a ventilator, either through continuous positive airway pressure (CPAP) or an endotracheal tube.
+Treatment for RDSFortunately, surfactant is now artificially produced and can be given to babies if doctors suspect they are not yet making surfactant on their own.
+Most of these babies also need extra oxygen and support from a ventilator.

 - The baby “forgets” to breathe, simply because the nervous system is immature.
 This is called central apnea.

-- The baby tries to breathe, but the airway collapses and air cannot flow in and out of the lungs.
+- The baby tries to breathe, but the airway collapses.
+Air can’t flow in and out of the lungs.
 This is called obstructive apnea.

 Treatment for apnea of prematurityCentral apnea can be treated with a medication called aminophylline, or with caffeine.
 Both of these drugs stimulate the baby’s immature respiratory system and reduce the number of episodes of apnea.
 If they don’t, or if the episodes are severe enough to require the staff to frequently stimulate the baby’s breathing with a bag and mask, the baby may need to be put on a ventilator.
 This will be the case until the nervous system matures.
 Babies with purely obstructive apnea often need to be connected to a ventilator through an endotracheal tube to keep the airways open.
 Apnea of prematurity usually resolves by the time a baby is 40 to 44 weeks of age.
 This includes the number of weeks of pregnancy plus the number of weeks since the baby’s birth.
 Sometimes, it’s resolved as early as 34 to 35 weeks.
 But occasionally, apnea persists and the baby requires long-term therapy.
 Parents may need to give their baby aminophylline or caffeine, and use an apnea monitor at home.
 In that case, parents are trained to use the monitor and to give CPR to stimulate breathing.
 Babies are not sent home on a monitor unless they are otherwise stable and are having only rare episodes of apnea in a 24-hour period.